 There are multiple ways to sort a visualization with single click sort buttons.

-In all cases, one click sorts ascending, two clicks sorts descending, and three clicks clear the sort.
+In all cases, one click sorts descending, two clicks sorts ascending, and three clicks clear the sort.

 The sort updates if the underlying data changes.

 Sort from an axis